aeyobd/dwarfs/thesis/data.md

 # Comparison and conclusions

-To illustrate the differences between each dwarf galaxy, in @fig:classical_dwarfs_densities, we compare Scl, UMi, and Fnx against exponential and plummer density profiles (**TODO: state these somewhere**).
+To illustrate the differences between each dwarf galaxy, in @fig:classical_dwarfs_densities, we compare Scl, UMi, and Fnx against exponential and plummer density profiles (REF).
 While all dwarfs have marginal differences in the inner regions, each dwarf diverges in the outer regions relative to an exponential.
-In particular, while Fnx is underdense, Scl and UMi are both overdense, approximately fitting a Plummer density profile instead.
+In particular, while Fornax is underdense, Sculptor and Ursa Minor are both overdense, approximately fitting a Plummer density profile instead.

 In summary, we have used J+24 data to derive the density profiles for Fornax, Sculptor, and Ursa Minor.
 In each case, the density profile is robust against different selection criteria.
 Both Sculptor (Ursa Minor) show strong (weak) evidence for deviations from an exponential profile.
 We also compile velocity measurements to derive the systemic motions and velocity dispersions of each galaxy.
 We find evidence for a velocity gradient in Scl of XXX.
 We find no evidence of additional (velocity or stellar) substructure in either galaxy.
 Our goal is thus to explain why Scl and UMi have an excess of stars in their outer regions and why Scl may have a velocity gradient.